 We know you are busy, but we want you to graduate!
 Our program offers you a second chance to get your equivalent for high school education through a GED® certificate.
 To increase your success probability, you must commit to attend all 2-hour weekly classes (on time, punctuality counts towards your participation).
 Also, you will need to work on your own for at least 6+ hours a week on your homework and building your knowledge.
 We encourage our students to develop self-study skills and practice concepts learned in class.
-Use the summer to advance!
+Use the summer or winter break to advance!

 Attendance to classes alone will not be enough to pass the GED® exam.